isomerpages/nlb-biblioasia/_jan-to-mar-2023/Maiden Lim and Her Sisters: Taoist Folk Goddesses of Singapore.md

 #### **The Martyrdoms of Maiden Huang**

 A half-hour stroll from Zhen Long Gong brings us to Wat Ananda Metyarama on Jalan Bukit Merah, the oldest Thai Buddhist temple in Singapore.
-Saffron-robed monks staff perform chores amid common iconography in Theravada Buddhist temples: four-faced Brahma, the eclipse-causing deity Rahu, even a vibrant mural of the wheel of samsara in which appear the distinctive towers of Marina Bay Sands.
+Saffron-robed monks perform chores amid common iconography in Theravada Buddhist temples: four-faced Brahma, the eclipse-causing deity Rahu, even a vibrant mural of the wheel of samsara in which appear the distinctive towers of Marina Bay Sands.
 Ignore these for now and enter the Julamanee Prasat: the small columbarium at the base of the temple’s three-storey belltower.

 ![](/images/Vol%2018%20Issue%204/Maiden%20Lim/image6.png)
 <div style="background-color: white;"> Wat Ananda Metyarama along Jalan Bukit Merah.
 Its columbarium houses the tablet of Huang Guniang. <i>Courtesy of Ng Yi-Sheng.</i></div>